JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-plant-specimen eid="Q146190" max="1">

 <param ve-entity eid="Q117255" aliases="Hopi" title="Hopi people">
 Sunflower seeds also exhibit similar variations in size, color, and markings.
-The Hopi tribe grow a sunflower with black seeds that is used to dye natural fibers for making tapestry weavings and baskets.
+They can be solid black or gray, and with stripes or mottled patterns.
+The Hopi tribe grow a sunflower with black seeds that they use to dye natural fibers for making tapestry weavings and baskets.
 Indigenous peoples of North America use(d) the plant in a variety of ways including as a source of food, fuel, pigment, dye, and medicine, as well as ceremonially.
 More specifically, some artists incorporate the sunflower—as a motif and a material—into their work using practices that evidence tribal plant knowledges, while also communicating cultural and spiritual beliefs related to that flower or the sun.
 <param ve-image fit="contain" primary url="https://s3.amazonaws.com/PEM_artscape/e301826_painting_image/large.jpg" title="Bruce Hathale (Diné (Navajo)), _Big Gods on Whirling Logs, Big Godway.
 Guardian of Two Sunflower Plants_, early 1990s, acrylic on linen, Gift from James and Margie Krebs Collection of Native American Art, Peabody Essex Museum">